The Standing Dead: Under a Changing Sky:

 Project Statement

-Burned trees in forests devastated by extreme wildfires—events intensified by a warming planet—serve as the conceptual and material foundation for The Standing Dead.
-This series of portraits serves as both a lament and a gesture of atonement to these once-living plants.
-Through this work, I seek to capture their presence in death and honor their existence, while examining the broader ecological and existential narratives they embody.
+The charred remains of trees in forests devastated by extreme wildfires serve as the conceptual and material foundation for Under A Changing Sky.
+Through this project, I seek to capture their presence in death and honor their existence, while examining the broader ecological and existential narratives they embody.
+This portrait series serves as both a lament and gesture of atonement for these once-living indispensable members of our forest.

-The tree rubbings are photographed, converted into negative form and digitally printed in black and white at a larger than life scale.
-To deepen the connection between subject and image, I rub more of the tree’s charcoal into the surface of the final prints —a durational act that imbues each piece with tactile intimacy.
-The resulting works are documents and meditations—visual elegies that grapple with loss while pointing toward resilience, inspiring awareness of shared vulnerability.
+Finally, to deepen the connection between subject and image, I rub more of the tree's charcoal into the surface of the prints -an act that imbues each piece with tactile intimacy.

 Process